patrick0525/Python-Opn-isc-kea/readme.txt

        </reservations>

-Sample Test Run on an opnsense config:
+Sample Test Run on an exiting opnsense config:
 Copy opnsense_isc_to_kea_reservations.py and
 config-OPNsense.localdomain-20240218111111.xml
+and config-OPNsense.localdomain-20240218000000.xml
 into the same directory.

 >>  python3 opnsense_isc_to_kea_reservations.py